Performance management is a system of processes to track and improve employee performance in line with organizational objectives.

 Great performance management is about helping employees to develop their skills and consistently improve themselves, in the ways that work best for them.

-Current theory has transitioned from traditional to continuous performance management.
-Traditional performance management is a top-down, static and out-dated process, which establishes objectives (individual, team or organizational) at the beginning of a term and expecting them to be achieved in a given timeframe.
-Management then monitors performance against objectives and shares evaluation periodically.
-It is an outdated and archaic management practice, and has a range of problems associated with it.
+Current theory has moved on from traditional to continuous performance management.
+Traditional performance management is a top-down, static process which establishes objectives (individual, team or organizational) at the beginning of a term and expects them to be fully achieved in a given timeframe.
+Management then monitors performance against objectives and shares an evaluation periodically.
+It's an outdated and archaic management practice, and has a range of problems associated with it.

 Being able to measure performance in an organization is not an easy task.
 There is a process that needs following in order to effectively do so.

-Before measuring the effectiveness of your performance management process, you will need to gather key information and indicators regarding your goals and objectives.
+Before measuring the effectiveness of your performance management process you will need to gather key information and indicators regarding your goals and objectives.

 Some initial information that you will need includes:

 Use these evaluation criteria as a metric to see if you are continuously improving.
 Use the initial information criteria to see if your current processes are properly set up and being engaged with.

-The management processes which HR department use is constantly evolving.
+The management processes which HR departments use is constantly evolving.
 So too then, does performance management.
 It needs to flex to help both company growth and industry trends.